alf9310/godot-procedural-city/README.md

 ![Temp](./media/city_block_noise.png?raw=true "Temp")

-Each time the city generation function is called by the raymarching loop, it calculates the signed distance field from the current 3D point to the nearest geometry (road, building or sidewalk).
+Each time the city generation function is called by the raymarching loop, it calculates the distance from the current 3D point to the nearest geometry (road, building or sidewalk).
 This determine how far the ray will step in it's next itteration.

 ![Temp](./media/flat_buildings.png?raw=true "Temp")